proiacm/alcove/README.md

 A React Redux application with Rails API

 Backend:
-run the following commands in your terminal:
+run the following commands in your terminal

 $ bundle install

 $ rails s

 API endpoint: http://localhost:3001

 Frontend:
-run the following commands in your terminal:
+run the following command in your terminal

 $ open index.html

 or navigate to http://localhost:3000